alban-read/forth/README.md

 ```

-The assembler supported is very RISC - the built in portable assembler implements the ARM2 instructions as supported by the Archimedes.
+The assembler supported is classic RISC

+- the built in portable assembler implements just the ARM2 instructions as supported by the Archimedes.